SlabPHP/database/README.md

     )

 Also notice that the mapped fields with :date after them get automatically translated into \DateTime objects.
 This is not exclusive to the join, it happens without it as well.

+### Scaffolding

+You can use the Scaffold class to build out the loader and dataobject models from the tables that are already created in your database.
+It requires you to include the mustache/mustache package.
+Assuming you have a driver already setup, you can quickly write the scaffold files out by doing something similar to the below:

+    $scaffold = new \Slab\Database\Models\MySQL\Scaffold($db);

+    $scaffold->writeScaffold('mysql_table_name', '\My\Site\Models', 'Thing', '/my/site/src/Models');

+This would create two files:

+    /my/site/src/Models/Thing/DataObject.php
+    /my/site/src/Models/Thing/Loader.php

+It will run a _DESCRIBE `mysql_table_name`_ sql query and use the output to build out both of them.